KunMinX/Linkage-RecyclerView/README_EN.md

 2. Prepare a string of data according to the structure of the default grouping entity class `DefaultGroupedItem`.
 (The following is JSON as an example).

+Tip: In actual project development, our approach is usually to get and parse JSON data from the backend, and traverse the data.
+During the traversal process, we instantiate and load the entity class objects of the library into the list, thereby Get the list data that can be used in this library.
+Here only demonstrate the simple use of the default entity class of the library.

 ```java
 // DefaultGroupedItem.ItemInfo Contains three fields：
 String title //(Required) Title of the secondary option